 We are committed to discovering and supporting emerging filmmakers.
-There’s a reason MovieMaker magazine has named Mammoth Lakes Film Festival as one of the “Top 50 Film Festival’s Worth Your Entry Fee” for the last five years in a row: We put our filmmakers first!
+There’s a reason MovieMaker magazine has named Mammoth Lakes Film Festival as one of the “Top 50 Film Festival’s Worth Your Entry Fee” for the last six years in a row: We put our filmmakers first!
 And now we are one of the "Top 25 Coolest Festivals in the World" named by MovieMaker Magazine — a true testament to the experience you will have with us.

-In 2020, during the pandemic, we held our festival virtually but were still able to draw top-level press to the festival in order to get exposure for our filmmakers.
-Attending press and industry professionals included Variety, The Wrap, Indiewire, MovieMaker Magazine and more.
+We always secure top-level press to attend the festival in order to get exposure for our filmmakers.
+Attending press and industry professionals included Variety, The Wrap, Indiewire, MovieMaker Magazine, Hollywood Reporter and more.

 MLFF captures the imagination of audiences and contributes to the vitality of film culture by providing emerging filmmakers with an opportunity to show their latest work in a vibrant and nurturing atmosphere.
 Visitors are drawn to the area to experience exciting new films by both new and established independent artists, and for the opportunity to mingle with them at fun and friendly daily events.
 The festival is also a forum for filmmakers to have their work seen by industry professionals who have the potential to provide mentorship and propel their careers.